usedhondacivic/usedhondacivic.github.io/projects/lock_cracking_robot/content.md

 ### Hardware

-Clicky's body is made from clear laser cut acrylic, housing the electronics that make him work.
+The robot's body is made from clear laser cut acrylic, housing the electronics that make it work.
 A NEMA 17 stepper motor rotates the dial and an analog feedback servo is used to pull on the shackle and determine if the lock has been opened.
 All of the electronics are driven through a custom circuit board powered by a wall outlet.

 ### Software

-I wrote custom stepper and analog servo drivers to control Clicky, as well a library for using the buttons and capacitive touch slider on the FRDM-KL46Z to control a LCD based UI.
+I wrote custom stepper and analog servo drivers to control the robot, as well a library for using the buttons and capacitive touch slider on the FRDM-KL46Z to control a LCD based UI.
 I also implemented the cracking algorithm, which requires the user to find and enter three binding points on the lock.
 Using exploits in the master lock's design, the number of combinations is dropped down to 8, which can be attempted in under 30 seconds.

 ## Technical Description

 ### Hardware

-The main drivers of Clicky are the NEMA 17 stepper motor and the analog feedback servo motor.
+The main drivers of the robot are the NEMA 17 stepper motor and the analog feedback servo motor.

 The quintessential requirement of combination cracking is turning the dial.
 For this job I chose a stepper motor.
 Stepper motors are easy to control, fast, and accurate.
 Steppers are controlled in discrete "steps", each constituting a consistent percentage of a rotation.
 For the stepper I chose, this was 200 steps per rotation.
 Given that a master lock has 40 positions, this gives a resolution of 5 steps per number on the lock.

 To open the shackle, and I needed a high torque motor that I could control positionally.
 A standard hobby servo meets these requirements perfectly, but I also needed to determine if the shackle did in fact open.
 An analog feedback servo offers an feedback signal reporting the actual position of the arm, allowing me to check if the servo was able to pull the shackle out of the lock.

 Once I decided on the components I wanted to use, I was time to build the body of the robot.
-I used a CAD program named OnShape to design the parts for Clicky.
-The parts were then either 3D printed in PLA or laser cut from 3/16" acrylic, and assembled using screws.
+I used a CAD program named OnShape to design the parts.
+They were then either 3D printed in PLA or laser cut from 3/16" acrylic and assembled using screws.
 The end result is a clean transparent look with red and pink highlights.

 ![CAD for the robot](./assets/ca.png)

 Next, I needed to power and control the motors.
-Clicky uses a custom circuit board to provide a central source of power and control.
+A custom circuit board to provide a central source of power and control.

 ![The circuit board](./assets/circuitboard.png)